davids91/rafko/docs/Neurons.md

 - Create ticket for: Format code all the way through LSP
 - Create ticket: Include Kernel source files through CMAKE
 - Create ticket: Make Autodiff operation, spike_fn, transfer_fn, input_fn kernel enums based on the proto files
+- Create ticket: Upload the RafkoSettings instance to the GPU instead of burning it into the kernel
+- Create ticket: Extend strategy with Weight regularization and Solution operation features